SAFE Notes: Everything You Need to Know

 - Many startups are raising notes with 5 million caps but could get 3-4 million caps pre-money.
 If the cap is the same as what you might earn otherwise, it is sometimes wise to price it out.

 - Consider a note that is uncapped yet has a discount in the next round.

 - Try to work with priced rounds.

-- It would be great if your notes were structured as a cap being a minimum percent of its equity, not of the value.
+- It would be great if your notes were structured as a cap being a minimum percentage of its equity, not of its value.

-- Raising common stock doesn't trigger a conversion for a safe investor, so entrepreneurs in need of some extra cash could do a "friends and family round" and avoid the conversion trigger, if there is a need to bridge.
+- Raising common stock doesn't trigger a conversion for a safe investment, so entrepreneurs in need of some extra cash could do a "friends and family round" and avoid the conversion trigger if there is a need to bridge.